Hiking in Montenegro: 11 Best Hikes For Different Seasons

 If budget allows, treat yourself to a stay in a new luxury hotel in the village outside Kotor – Blue Kotor Bay Premium Spa Resort.
 It is next to the trail and to the Bay of Kotor in a very secluded area.

-3. Hiking Wolf Trail Near Cetinje in Lovcen National Park
+4. Hiking Wolf Trail Near Cetinje in Lovcen National Park

 Views you get on a trail are breathtaking.
-You can see the mountains, Tivat, sea and on a good day even Kotor Bay in a distance.
+You can see the mountains, Tivat, sea and on a good day even Kotor Bay in the distance.
 My favorite part is that it is a loop and you don’t have to walk the same path twice.
 The scenery is changing multiple times throughout the hike – you walk through the valley, forest, village, and rocky hills.

 Follow my guide to hiking in Lovcen National Park where I talk in detail about this hike and a few other beautiful trails.